jolie/docs/web/language-tools-and-standard-library/basics/data_structures.md

 undef( animals )
 ```
 **WARNING:**
-undef ( ) do not remove the structure it is aliasing, only undefine the alias used.
+undef ( ) does not remove the structure it is aliasing, only undefine the alias used.

-For example
+For example, consider:
 ```
 include "console.iol"